intlify/eslint-plugin-vue-i18n/docs/rules/no-missing-keys.md

 > disallow missing locale message key at localization methods

-- :star: The `"extends": "plugin:@intlify/vue-i18n/recommended"` property in a configuration file enables this rule.
+- :star: The `"extends": "plugin:@intlify/vue-i18n/recommended"` or `*.configs["flat/recommended"]` property in a configuration file enables this rule.

 This rule warns locale message key missing if the key does not exist in locale messages.